 1:00-4:00 pm: Work at volunteer placement or free afternoon

 4:00 – 7:00: Free time to explore the city, watch a soccer match, walk through Tangúa Park, meet up with friends at the Botanical Garden, or visit some of the city’s many museums and shops.

 7:00 pm – 8:00 pm: Dinner with your host family.
 Dinners in Brazil are not typically hot meals, and usually consist of salads, soups, or sandwiches.

-8:00 pm – 10:00 pm: Relax at home, watch a movie, practice Portuguese with your host family, read a book, prepare for the next day’s volunteering, or plan a weekend visit to Feirinha do Largo da Ordem (Sunday open air market), trip to the beautiful beaches and islands to relax or go snorkeling, or further inland to countryside to explore or go hiking.
+8:00 pm – 10:00 pm: Relax at home, practice Portuguese with your host family, or prepare for the next day’s volunteering.
+You could also plan a weekend excursion to visit Feirinha do Lara da Ordem (Sunday open air market), venture to the beautiful beaches and islands to relax and snorkel, or travel inland to the countryside to explore and hike.